“Mwebaza Day” Refers to in-school, cultural celebrations that we host with our Colorado and Uganda partner schools, each spring.

 A live, question-and-answer exchange between individual students from each school

 In Colorado, Mwebaza staff members and school teachers lead discussions and invite students to fill out written reflections, sharing their feelings and questions about the day.
+In Uganda, school teachers also lead a discussion and reflection project with students.

 In the press!